RECIPE: No Bake Frozen Pineapple Cheesecake

 Following up on yesterday’s review of the No Cook, No Bake Cookbook, we have a no cook, no bake dessert for you: Pineapple Cream Cheese Cake.

 It’s not from the cookbook.
-Rather, it’s the winner of the “No Bake Recipe Contest” sponsored by Safest Choice Eggs, pasteurized eggs that eliminate the worry of salmonella, especially in: The prep time is 35 minutes, freezing time is 6 hours.
-RECIPE: FROZEN PINEAPPLE CREAM CHEESE TORTE Ingredients For 12 Servings |
+Rather, it’s the winner of the “No Bake Recipe Contest” sponsored by Safest Choice Eggs, pasteurized eggs that eliminate the worry of salmonella, especially in: > Here are 80 more cheesecake recipes. > The history of pineapple.
+The prep time is 35 minutes, freezing time is 6 hours.
+Ingredients For 12 Servings |

 |

 Preparation 1.
-COMBINE gingersnaps and panko in a medium bowl.
-Add melted butter and stir until crumbs are evenly moistened.
-For easy removal from pan, place parchment paper along the bottom of your springform pan before pressing in crust.
-Press onto bottom of 8- or 9-inch springform pan.
-3. BEAT cream cheese and remaining 1/2 cup sugar in a large bowl, until smooth.
+COMBINE the gingersnaps and panko in a medium bowl.
+Add the melted butter and stir until the crumbs are evenly moistened.
+For easy removal from the pan, first place parchment paper along the bottom of the springform pan.
+Then press the crust mixture onto the bottom of an 8- or 9-inch springform pan.
+2. BEAT the egg whites and cream of tartar in a medium bowl with an electric mixer, until soft peaks form.
+Gradually add 1/4 cup sugar and beat until stiff peaks form.
+3. BEAT the cream cheese and the remaining 1/2 cup sugar in a large bowl, until smooth.
 If using a stand mixer, use the paddle attachment.
-Add egg yolks and beat well.
-Mix in pineapple and vanilla.
-4. BEAT cream in another medium bowl until whipped.
-Fold egg whites into cream cheese mixture, then fold in whipped cream.
-Pour filling over crust and freeze until set, 5 hours or overnight. |
+Add the egg yolks and beat well.
+Mix in the pineapple and vanilla.
+4. BEAT the cream in another medium bowl until whipped.
+Fold the egg whites into the cream cheese mixture, then fold in the whipped cream.
+Pour the filling over the crust and freeze until set, 5 hours or overnight. |

 |